-Performance art in the virtual is a new project by artist Helen Kirwan and consists of five one-off performance art pieces broadcasted live to a global audience every two weeks between February and 23 April 2021 at 6pm GMT so that audiences from around the world are able to join in and experience Kirwan’s performances in her studio and on location.
+Performance art in the virtual is a new project by artist Helen Kirwan and consists of five one-off performance art pieces broadcasted live to a global audience every two weeks between early February and mid-May at 4pm BST so that audiences from around the world are able to join in and experience Kirwan’s performances in her studio and on location.

 This innovative approach to the experience of performance art is especially poignant during the global pandemic and the new reality which we humans find ourselves in.